Marker Logo

 Topics.
 This historical marker is listed in this topic list: Railroads & Streetcars.
 A significant historical year for this entry is 1870.

 Location.
 47° 16.471′ N, 122° 28.119′ W. Marker is in Tacoma, Washington, in Pierce County.
 It is in North End.
-Marker is on North 30th Street west of North Carr Street, on the right when traveling east.
+It is on North 30th Street west of North Carr Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 2350 North 30th Street, Tacoma WA 98403, United States of America.
 Touch for directions.

-Photographed By Andrew Ruppenstein, October 25, 2016
+Photographed by Andrew Ruppenstein, October 25, 2016

 2. Coming of the Railroad to Tacoma Marker - wide view, looking out from the Carr cabin